Geometric framework to predict structure from function in neural networks: Certain synapses, the general treatment

-The geometric description of Eq. \ref{yc-angles} can be written more intuitively as
+The geometric description of Eq.~(\ref{yc-angles}) can be written more intuitively as

-(Appendix A), where $\sh_{\x}$ is the unit vector in the solution space that is most aligned with $\sh\,'$ (Fig.~\ref{fig:certaintygeometry}C, bottom right), and $e_y$, $e_{s\x}$, and $e_u$ are the projections of $\eh$ onto $\yh = \vec y/y$, $\sh_{\x}$, and $\uh $.
-Each of these projections is interpretable.
+(Appendix A), where $\sh_{\x}$ is the unit vector in the solution space that is most aligned with $\sh\,'_m$ (\emph{e.g.} Fig.~\ref{fig:certaintygeometry}B), and $e_y$, $e_{s\x}$, and $e_u$ are the projections of $\eh_m$ onto $\yh = \vec y/y$, $\sh_{\x}$, and $\uh_m$ (Fig.~\ref{fig:projections}B).
+Indeed, Eqs.~(\ref{SCprojections}) and (\ref{UCprojections}) can be readily recognized as special cases of the above general expression.

+Each of these projections is interpretable in light of the fact that $x_{\mu m}$ represents the activity level of the $m^{th}$ presynaptic neuron in the $\mu^{th}$ response pattern.
 Most simply,

-is a normalized correlation of the pre- and postsynaptic activity (note that $\sum_{\rho=1}^\cN Z_{\rho m}^2=1$).
-As expected, synapse identifiability is aided by large magnitudes of $e_y$.
-Moreover, the sign of an identifiable synapse is the sign of $e_y$.
-Identifiability is hindered by large values of
+is a normalized correlation of the pre- and postsynaptic activity (note that $\sum_{\rho=1}^\cN X_{\rho m}^2=1$).
+As expected, synapse certainty is aided by large magnitudes of $e_y$.
+Moreover, the sign of a certain synapse is the sign of this correlation, or equivalently the sign of $e_y$.
+Synapse sign identifiability is hindered by large values of

-which effectively measures the weakness of the presynaptic neuron's activity, as it is the amount of presynaptic drive for which we do not have any information on the target neuron's response.
-The more subtle quantity is